 Textilmuseum St.Gallen.
 Competition entry.

-As part of a general restoration the Textilmuseum will receive a new archive and an additional exhibition floor.
+As part of a comprehensive restoration the Textilmuseum will receive a new archive and an additional exhibition floor.
 The museum positions himself as a beacon of international reputation in St.Gallen.
-Seen like this it shouldn't only assert itself as a stately commercial building in the streets but also appear by a striking roof from a distance like the top of the hills surrounding the city.
-Therefor the addition is designed as a new roof.
-For urban considerations and functional reasons it is voluminous enough to accommodate the archive as well besides a new exhibition floor.
-The archive reflects the entire knowledge of the museum and is symbolically positioned as the head or brain on top of th building.
-The existing eaves edge reflects the break between existing part and new addition which is itself divided in a lower part align with the facade turning into the sloped roof.
-The lower part is visible as the exhibition floor and the pitched roof reduces the impact of the building height on street level.
-The shape of the roof corresponds to the structure of the building (center part flanked by corner sections).
-Also in terms of material and color the extension stands out as an independent volume.
-While the brick facade refers to the industrial character the roof rather reflects a textile skin layered over the building.
-The new showroom is protected from daylight without windows.
+From this perspective it shouldn’t only assert itself as a stately commercial building in the streets but also stand out from a distance through a striking roof much like hilltops surrounding the city.
+For both urban and functional reasons it is designed with sufficient volume to accommodate the archive as well as new exhibition floor.
+The archive reflects the entire knowledge of the museum and is symbolically positioned as the head or brain on top of the building.
+The existing eaves line reflects the break between existing part and new addition which is itself divided in a lower part align with the façade and an upper section that transforms into the sloped roof.
+The lower part is visible as the exhibition floor and the pitched roof reduces the perceived height of the building on street level.
+The shape of the roof corresponds to building’s underlying structure with a central part flanked by corner elements.
+In terms of material and color the extension is articulated as an independent volume.
+While the brick façade refers to the building’s industrial character the roof evokes a textile skin layered over it.
+The new showroom is protected from daylight and remains without windows.
 Conceived in dark tones the colorful accents are set by the exhibits.
-The existing knee wall as a peripheral ledge and the wooden floor are constructive elements to serve as spacial orientation.
+The existing knee wall, functioning as a continuous ledge, and the wooden floor serves as constructive elements that support spacial orientation.

 Client: Foundation Textilmuseum St.Gallen __ competition 2020 __ size 1300m²